swiss-territorial-data-lab/proj-roadsurf/README.md

 ```
 .
 ├── config                      # Configuration files for the scripts and detectron2
-├── data                        # Initial data
+├── data                        # Input data
-├── img                         # Image folder for the readme
+├── img                         # Image folder of the readme
 ├── scripts
 |   ├── functions               # Functions files
 |   ├── preprocessing           # Scripts used in preprocessing